lucas-munoz1/lucas-munoz1.github.io/ecommerce-page.md

 ### Data for Modeling

 First, I needed to collect data specifically for modeling.
 In order to make a model that generalizes well to data it hasn’t been trained on, I needed a rich variety of products from many different categories.
-To address this, I created two scrapers for Amazon and Aliexpress, that navigated through the sites given categories, and collected product links.
-These links, fed into the scraping classes for single product pages, allowed me to collect my first dataset, which was used throughout the modeling process.
+To address this, I created two link scraping classes for Amazon and Aliexpress, that navigated through the sites given categories, and collected product links.
+These links, fed into the product page scraping classes, allowed me to collect my first dataset used throughout the modeling process.

 _Figure 5: AliExpress Scraping Example_